nilanjansiromani/OpenCopilot/README.md

 **Your Web.
 Your AI.
 Your Privacy.**

-*Works on Chrome • Edge • Brave • Opera • Vivaldi • Arc • All Chromium Browsers*
+*Works on Chrome • Firefox • Edge • Brave • Opera • Vivaldi • Arc • All Major Browsers*

 </div>